What is Work Management Software?

 But where did this need for work management software as a distinct tool come from?

-And it makes a lot of sense: why would you use several apps to plan, track, manage, and organize all your work, including what’s out of project management software’s scope?
+And it makes a lot of sense.
+Why would you use several apps to plan, track, manage, and organize all your work, including what’s out of project management software’s scope?

+It’s like building a second brain where you have all the project notes, entries, and files.
 When you use work management software, you pay less, the workflow is more streamlined, you have all the information you need in the same place, and onboarding new colleagues is more straightforward.

 Work Management Software Core Features